Air pollution behind over 250,000 deaths in Europe in 2021: agency

 Counting the cost of Uganda’s east Africa oil pipeline – in pictures

-Oil companies plan to pump crude oil from Lake Albert, Uganda to the coast of neighbouring Tanzania, with the goal of producing 1.4bn barrels over the next two decades.…Continue readingCounting the cost of Uganda’s east Africa oil pipeline – in pictures
+Oil companies plan to pump crude oil from Lake Albert, Uganda to the coast of neighbouring Tanzania, with the goal of producing 1.4bn barrels over the next two decades.
+But the…Continue readingCounting the cost of Uganda’s east Africa oil pipeline – in pictures

 All fish tested from Michigan rivers contain ‘forever chemicals’, study finds